BVU-BILSAB/DiMA/README.md

 # Hunana
 A modular implementation of Hunana.
-A sub-module in the ViVA
+A sub-module in ViVA.

 ## Options
 ```